projectsveltos/sveltos/docs/addons/example_flux_sources.md

     EOF
     ```

-This ClusterProfile targets clusters with the __env=fv__ label and fetches relevant deployment information from the _kyverno__ directory within the flux-system Git repository managed by Flux.
+The above `ClusterProfile` targets clusters with the __env=fv__ label and fetches relevant deployment information from the _kyverno_ directory within the flux-system Git repository managed by Flux.

 The Kyverno Helm chart and all the Kyverno policies contained in the Git repository under the _kyverno_ directory are deployed: